rockosocko/voice-cert-checker/README.md

 ## Metrics

-By default, cert-checker will expose the version information as Prometheus metrics on `http://0.0.0.0:8080/metrics`.
+By default, voice-cert-checker will expose the version information as Prometheus metrics on `http://0.0.0.0:8080/metrics`.

 ### Grafana Dashboard